kaliaragorn/potassco.github.io/clingo.md

 - The [clorm] python library provides an object relational mapper-like interface to clingo.
   It allows facts to be asserted and extracted in an intuitive and easy to use way.
 - The [clingo-rs] project provides rust bindings to the clingo library.
+- The [clingo-haskell] project provides haskell bindings to the clingo library.
+- There are also rudimentary [prolog bindings][clingo-pl] to clingo.

 # Citing